 New Objectives Uses Holistic Approach In Treatment For Cocaine Addiction

 As with all programs at New Objectives, our professional staff works closely with clients to meet their specific needs.
 We offer a variety of therapies to treat the body, mind and spirit during treatment for cocaine addiction.
 Because cocaine has the potential for devastating side effects, the first priority is detox so doctors and therapists can monitor withdrawal symptoms and keep the patient safe.
+New Objectives will make a qualified referral to a detox facility that has expert medical and psychiatric care.
 Cocaine use can cause users to experience an elevated heart rate, high blood pressure, and malnourishment.
 These physical conditions can lead to heart attacks, strokes or seizures.
 The psychological effects include severe paranoia.
 These conditions not only post a health hazard, but also create a strong desire for relief in the form of another cocaine fix.
-Close observation during detox helps the client through these symptoms in preparation for eventual therapies.
+Our qualified detox referrals pay close observation during detox to assist the client through these symptoms in preparation for eventual therapies.
 New Objectives uses a C.O.R.E.
 (Client-Oriented Recovery Education) approach in cocaine addiction treatment, including the 12-Step process for recovery as detailed by Alcoholics Anonymous, individual and group therapy, counseling, and choices in recreational and elective therapies.
 These therapies help clients to discover the underlying issues contributing to cocaine abuse, and they treat physical, mental, emotional and spiritual conditions.

 Families Included In Cocaine Addiction Treatment At New Objectives